 If the hive is tightly sealed, then the heat and moisture generated by the cluster rises to the top of the hive and cannot escape.
 The moisture then condenses on the cold top cover and rains back down upon the bees in their cluster.

 Sounds miserable, doesn’t it!

-So it’s important to have an outlet at the top for the warm moist air.
+So it’s important to have an outlet at the top to allow warm moist air to escape.
 Though it may seem counterintuitive, it’s not beneficial to trap that air inside the hive.

-I don’t know if you can make it out in the photo below, but I just prop the inner cover up a crack by placing a couple of sticks under it at one end, providing an outlet for the moist air.
+I don’t know if you can make it out in the photo below, but I just prop the inner cover up a crack by placing a couple of sticks under it at one end.

 If you live in an area with lots of snowfall, you should provide an upper ventilation source large enough for the bees to use as an alternate entrance in case the bottom entrance becomes clogged with snow.